JBL PartyBox 310 VS 320: Which Is The Better Party Speaker?

 Winner: JBL PartyBox 320

-The JBL PartyBox 310 and 320 sport a durable design that protects it in a party environment.
-While neither speaker is particularly well suited to outdoor use in challenging weather, they both sport an IPX4 water-resistance rating, which protects them from drizzle, accidental splashes, and light sprays.
-The new mesh design feels more durable, with the tighter-knit pattern providing additional protection from accidental damage.
+The JBL PartyBox 310 and 320 sport a durable design that protects them in a party environment.
+While neither speaker is particularly well suited to outdoor use in challenging weather, they both have an IPX4 water-resistance rating, which protects them from drizzle, accidental splashes, and light sprays.

 Winner: PartyBox 320